How to Build Your First Vertex AI Model Using AutoML

 Introduction

 In this post, I explore the end-to-end workflow of GCP Vertex AI using a housing dataset.
-We’ll walk through the entire process—from uploading the data and using AutoML to generate an API, to analyzing the final execution flow.
-My goal is to establish a clear understanding of the cost structure now, so we can confidently deploy more complex, real-world scenarios in the future.
+We'll walk through the entire process—from uploading the data and using AutoML to generate an API, to analyzing the final execution flow.
+My goal is to establish an entire workflow and to understand the costs involved in this tutorial.

 Choose Data Science Problem

-The goal here is to solve a price prediction problem using data science.
-Since this is a classic linear regression task, it’s the perfect way to test out Vertex AI without overcomplicated things.
+Since the purpose of this is to try Vertex AI AutoML with any dataset, I decided to solve a price prediction problem using data science.
+This is a classic linear regression task, making it the perfect way to test out Vertex AI without overcomplicating things.
 I wanted to start with a manageable dataset to see how the platform handles the end-to-end process.

 Choose Your Dataset